-Definition: Overcurrent is a condition in an electrical circuit when the current (amperage) in the circuit exceeds the rated amperage capacity of that circuit or of the connected equipment on that circuit.
-Overcurrent may be caused by excessive circuit load, a short circuit, loose electrical wire connection, ground fault or surge power draw from a motor start up.
+Overcurrent is just like it sounds: It's an excess of current—or amperage—in an electrical circuit.
+An overcurrent occurs when the current exceeds the rated amperage capacity of that circuit or of the connected equipment (such as an appliance) on that circuit.
+An overcurrent can be caused by overloading the circuit or by a short circuit, a ground fault, or an arc fault.
+Circuit breakers and fuses protect circuit wiring from damage caused by overcurrent.

-Short circuits occur when the hot wire (usually black or red) touches another hot wire or comes in contact with a neutral wire (white).
+Short circuits occur when a "hot" wire (an ungrounded wire, usually black or red) touches another hot wire or comes in contact with a neutral wire (a grounded wire, usually white).
 Shorts can also happen if there is a break in a wire in the circuit.
-Short circuits can be difficult to diagnose since they can be caused by your home's wiring or a load plugged into an outlet.
+The short circuit path has lower resistance the normal path of the circuit, allowing a great deal of current to flow through the short path, overheating the wires.

 Ground faults and arc faults are similar to short circuits but have their own characteristics.
 A ground fault commonly occurs when a hot wire contacts a grounded object, such as a metal electrical box (when it is installed as part of a grounding system) or the metal case of a tool or appliance.
 This is an overcurrent situation that can energize the grounded object and deliver a dangerous shock.
 Ground-fault circuit-interrupter, or GFCI, circuit breakers are special OCPDs designed to protect against the hazards of a ground fault.

 An arc fault is an electric discharge—a very hot spark—that jumps from one conductor to another.
 This can happen when a hot wire has a small break in it and makes contact only intermittently or when a hot wire touches a neutral or ground wire.